-Pennsylvania has hundreds of beautiful waterfalls scattered throughout the entire state.
-However, many of these waterfalls are hidden away in public lands, far from the nearest parking area.
 So, what if you want to see waterfalls, but don’t like the outdoors, can’t hike, or just want to see something quickly?
-Fortunately, there are several great waterfalls in PA that are perfect for those that want a waterfall that requires little or no effort to visit.
+Fortunately, there are several Pennsylvania waterfalls that are perfect for those that want a waterfall that requires little or no effort to visit.

 All 10 of the waterfalls listed below are either visible from the parking lot or require a short, easy walk along a very wide and established path.
 No matter how much you hate hiking, these easily accessible Pennsylvania waterfalls are great choices!